ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

+Sending a request to the grant endpoint creates a grant request in the _processing_ state.
+The AS processes this request to determine whether interaction or authorization are necessary (moving to the _pending_ state), or if access can be granted immediately (moving to the _approved_ state).

-The request and response MUST be sent as a JSON object in the body of the HTTP
+The request MUST be sent as a JSON object in the body of the HTTP
 POST request with Content-Type `application/json`,
 unless otherwise specified by the signature mechanism.